Are you part of the 90% majority of people who don’t consume enough fruits and vegetables each day?

 Yet, simply loading up on more servings, especially fruits, isn’t always the answer.
 When you follow a ketogenic or other low-carb diet, you must restrict your intake of fruits and even some higher-carb vegetables.

-There are many good reasons to eat the recommended amounts of vegetables and limited amounts of fruits (only if you are not insulin resistant) each day:
+There are many good reasons to eat plentiful organic vegetables and limited amounts of organic fruits (only if you are not insulin resistant) each day:

 - Digestive and gut health